Flora (Francesco Melzi): Condition

 Flora was painted on wood panel which was transferred to canvas in the nineteenth century.
 Despite this, the paint layers are reported to be in good condition with a well-preserved underdrawing and minor losses and abrasions to the surface.

-In 2019, the painting underwent a conservation treatment performed by Maria Vyacheslavovna Shulepova (Марией Вячеславовной Шулеповой) of the State Hermitage Museum.
+In 2019, the painting underwent a conservation treatment performed by Maria Vyacheslavovna Shulepova (Мария Вячеславовна Шулепова) of the State Hermitage Museum.
 Before, the painting was covered in a yellowed varnish which obscured details and flattened the appearance of the background.
 The varnish also made the ultramarine palla worn by Flora to appear green.
 Analysis of the paint layers further revealed that Melzi did not "cheat" in painting the palla by glazing expensive ultramarine over a less expensive azurite; rather, being wealthy, Melzi could afford to paint the entire garment in pure ultramarine.

 In popular culture

 Flora appears on the cover of Italian singer Mango's 2009 album Gli amori son finestre.

 In 2012, a sixteenth-century copy of Flora sold at Christie's for £937,250 to a private collector in Saint Petersburg, Russia.